sakshamsharma/acehack/posts/2018-02-10-haskell-golang-ffi.md

 There is an extra step involved in this case.
 The generated binary somehow does not want to look in the `golang` folder, and you need to bring the library into the current folder.
 You could either move it to the project root, or you could run `ln -sf mytest.so .` to create a soft link to the library in the project root.

 ### FFI in the Haskell Library: The difficult scenario
 What if you want to do a FFI call inside a Haskell library you're writing?
 This gets tricky, since `ghc-pkg` does not like relative paths in `extra-lib-dirs`, but this is only when those paths are in the `library` section.
+This is because inserting `.a` files into other `.a` files is not really acceptable in the x86 binary standards.
 Using them in `executables` seems to work just fine, as we saw in the section above.

 #### Dynamically Linking a Haskell Library with a Shared Object File
 This seems to work in almost the same manner as the Linking-a-Haskell-Executable-with-A-Shared-Object.
 See the above section for details on how to do this.